 If an external hemorrhoid prolapses to the outside (usually in the course of passing a stool), you can see and feel it.

-Blood clots sometimes form within prolapsed external hemorrhoids, which can cause an extremely painful condition called a thrombosis.
-If an external hemorrhoid becomes thrombosed, it can look rather frightening, turning purple or blue, and could possibly bleed.
+Blood clots sometimes form within this type of fallen hemorrhoid, which can cause an extremely painful condition called a thrombosis.
+If a hemorrhoid becomes thrombosed, it can look rather frightening, turning purple or blue, and could possibly bleed.